Ministry of Defence Police: Project Servator

 The MDP has been implementing Project Servator as a new effects-based policing tactic since 2016 to deter and detect criminal and terrorist activity, as well as to reassure the various communities they serve.
 Project Servator tactics provide a strategic approach to defending sites that the MDP protects and are part of the Force's drive to deploy resources efficiently and effectively within its Operational Policing Model.
 Project Servator is utilised in and around the sites that the MDP protect across the UK, including HMNB Portsmouth, AWE Aldermaston,AWE Burghfield, HMNB Clyde, RNAD Coulport, HMNB Devonport and Whitehall.
 A surge capability is also available where required.
 The MDP work closely with: Police Scotland, Metropolitan Police Service, City of London Police, MOD Guard Service and British Transport Police, who also operate Project Servator in the areas close to the communities that the MDP serves.

 International policing

-The MDP has carried out a number of international policing activities, including overseas and training of local police forces in these areas.
-These overseas missions have been conducted under the mandates of the United Nations, NATO, Ministry of Defence, and the Foreign and Commonwealth Office.
-MDP officers employed overseas are typically armed for personal protection.

 The MDP has been one of the largest contributors of UK police officers to overseas policing missions, with the majority deployed to Kosovo and Afghanistan.

-The MDP have provided officers to police contingents in many locations around the world, including:

-The MDP also provided policing for the Pitcairn Islands from around 2000 until 2007, when the islands employed their own full-time police officer.